PurdueCAM2Project/SE4ML/sphinx-book/source/software/chapter_python.rst

 The string module provides a number of useful functions and constants.
 In Python, functions from the string module were made into methods of string objects.
-The following table shows the most useful of these functions and methods.
+The table :ref:`table-string-ops-methods` shows the most useful of these functions and methods.

+.. _table-string-ops-methods:

 .. list-table:: Most Important String Operators and Methods
    :widths: 20 20 20